-- 2.19 It is still described as a shop window in later drawings of the building dating from 1963.
-As a result, the current reception area is comprised of an entirely modern fit-out and the plan form here has been altered as there is no longer an entry into the showroom area to the north but rather an opening into the main Art Deco inspired staircase.
-This area was also most recently refurbished as part of the works undertaken in 2013.
-While this area fronts onto Tottenham Court Road, the interior of the space is considered to be of little to no heritage interest as this area has been subject to a high degree of change both to the fabric and plan form. - 2.20 Overall, both these reception areas have been left largely un-touched since a previous comprehensive commercial-led refurbishment in the 2000s.
+- 2.17 As a result, it is assumed that this area dates from potentially the extension works in the 1960's to the neighbouring Brook House as part of the works to the wider complex during this time.
+It is known that this area was refurbished in 1984 and was again refurbished as part of the works undertaken in 2013.
+The interior of the space is considered to be of little to no heritage interest as this area has been subject to a high degree of change both to the fabric and plan form. - 2.18 Overall, this office space has been left largely un-touched since a previous comprehensive commercial-led refurbishment in the 2000s.
 It is our assessment therefore that the existing modernised fabric, features and character of the internal condition of these spaces are not elements that contribute to the understanding or appreciation of the significance of the listed building as a whole.
-The broader plan form and structure of these parts of the larger complex, which would not be affected by this scheme, do otherwise contribute to that heritage significance.
+The broader plan form and structure of these parts of the larger complex (particularly the 1936 staircases to either end), which would not be affected by this scheme, do otherwise contribute to that heritage significance.